Knife Sharpeners: Ratings of Sources

 The author links to a series of videos tutorials on knife sharpening, then tests seven knife sharpeners, both electric and manual.
 Each sharpener receives a comparative rating out of ten, a brief listing of pros and cons, and a short summary that explains how it felt to use and, ultimately, how it performed under real-world conditions.

 Although we do take note of the knife sharpeners highlighted on the Knife Depot website, the user reviews collected for each model are much more instructive.
 The most notable models receive a dozen user reviews or more, with an average score of at least 4 stars out of 5 possible.
 Reviewer comments are usually brief and to the point, from users who are generally quite familiar with the range of knife sharpening options.

-Walmart.com stocks an extensive selection of knife sharpeners, but the number of reviews is relatively modest.
+Walmart.com also carries an extensive selection of knife sharpeners, but the number of reviews is relatively modest.
 Those reviews that are available tend to be frank and to the point, although the users' familiarity with knife sharpeners varies.
 We took special note of any models that receive a 4-star or better rating after at least eight user reviews.

 Professional photographer John B. Holbrook II is also a knife enthusiast, and has worked with enough knife sharpeners to lend some heft to this in-depth review of the Work Sharp Ken Onion Edition knife and tool sharpener.
 He includes a video that explains the sharpener's features and assembly, but doesn't actually show it in use.
 Elsewhere on the site, he publishes an older but positive review and video of the Spyderco Sharpmaker knife sharpening system.

 KnifeCenter.com accumulates a modest number of user reviews for knife sharpeners, which are now much easier to access than in years past.
 They also used to maintain a list of recommended sharpeners, but that seems to be gone.
 Notable products received an average rating of at least 4.5 stars after at least ten informative user reviews.